neilamoussi/Regression/README.md

 Regression Project

 <h2>Problem Statement</h2>
-We will use the sales data in 2015 collected by BigMart for 1559 products across 9 stores in different cities.
 The aim is to build a predictive model to find out the sales of each product at a particular store.
-Using this model, we will try to understand and define the properties of products and stores which play a key role in increasing sales.
+We will try to understand and define the properties of products.

 <h2>Installation</h2>
-We will use the following software and python libraries :
+we will use Python version 3.7
-Python version 3.7
+We will use the following python libraries :

 Matplotib
 Numpy
 Pandas